If you haven’t been in a sales role for long, this situation will sound quite familiar to you-

 - “If we’re able to [sort or address issues for you], would you be able to confirm the order by [particular date/week]?

 - “I can [sort out this issue/add in this value/give you a negotiated price].
 Would you like to move forward in that case?”

 - “I can add in [value-add/additional time access/additional product] if we move forward with the contract today.
 Is that something you’d be interested in?”

 Sales techniques aren’t just about the lines though, it’s where and how you use them.

 3. Conduct Mock Calls With Your Teammates

-Request a half hour or hour of your colleague to conduct mock-conversations, where your colleague plays the role of a very vague, ‘difficult to convince’ client.
+Request a half-hour or hour for your colleague to conduct mock conversations, where your colleague plays the role of a very vague, ‘difficult to convince’ client.
 The tougher they make it on you, the easier it will be in real life!

 Remember, take the feedback your colleague gives you without defending yourself – just make a note of it on paper, figure out where and take the time to go over it later.

 (If you are new to sales, then this blog on shattering sales myths can help you improve your sales technique better.)